IfunanyaO/qloo-backend-AI/README.md

 # 1. Create and switch to the new branch

-git checkout -b qloo-pipeline
+git checkout -b llm-ai-trip

 # 2. Now you're on qloo-pipeline branch.
 Just add and commit your changes:

 git add .
-git commit -m "Initial commit for NLP pipeline"
+git commit -m "LLM codes to generate trip"

 # 3. Push the branch to remote

-git push origin qloo-pipeline
+git push origin llm-ai-trip

 # 4. Switch back to the main branch